antoinewojcik/antoinewojcik.github.io/README.md

 # antoinewojcik.github.io
-one step at a time
+_one step at a time_

+Projects :
+. mapping HE fundings and their main characteristics
+. build website stylesheet / logo (?)